aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/get-of-section/_index.md

 Reads a HeaderFooter object from the document section.

-## Get Header or Footer of Section online REST API
+## Get Header or Footer of Section REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|